thinkinglabs/citcon-europe-2019-ghent/README.md

 Public transportation is handled by [De Lijn](https://www.delijn.be/en).

+Every 6 min, there is a direct tram line 1 from _Gent-Sint-Pieters_ on platform 2 to _Korenmarkt_

-Every 13 min, there is a direct tram line 4 from De Korenmarkt to nearby the venue Zebrastraat.
+Every 13 min, there is a direct tram line 4 from _Korenmarkt_ to nearby the venue Zebrastraat.
 De trip takes you approximately 17 min.

+Note: _Korenmarkt_ is about the heart of the city.

 ### Bicycle rental